-The Admission Policies of the Covenant Medical Center School of Radiologic Technology do not discriminate on the basis of race, color, religion, gender, age, disability, national origin or any other protected class.
+The Admission Policies of the Covenant Medical Center School of Radiography do not discriminate on the basis of race, color, religion, gender, age, disability, national origin, and any other protected class.

 The qualified applicant must:

 - Be at least 18 years of age by the class starting date.